 Dog Walking Insurance Comparison

-To help you get started on your search, here are a few common reputable sources for pet sitter insurance:
+To help you get started, here are a few reputable sources for pet sitter insurance:

 A membership fee for PSI can be purchased for $140.00 and a NAPPS membership costs $135.00 per year.
 These memberships give you access to training courses for dog walker certification in addition to pet sitting insurance.
 However, the insurance itself is an extra cost, and can run anywhere from $300.00 to $600.00 per year on average.